-Since 1991, Cathodic Protections Solutions, LLC has designed, manufactured and installed thousands of Cathodic protection test stations.
-Our technicians hold NACE, ISNet and Master Evaluator certifications to ensure the safety and reliability of of our test stations.
+We have manufactured and installed thousands of cathodic test stations and our technicians hold NACE, ISN and Master Evaluator Certifications to ensure quality, safety and reliability.

-Safety, regulation, performance, ease of installation, and cost effectiveness are considerations that go into the test station design process.
-Cathodic test stations are the best means of electrically reaching a buried pipeline whether or not it is cathodic protected to complete corrosion control testing.
-Test stations are designed for convenience and constructed for durably to last through the years of service.
+Safety, regulations, performance, installation effort and cost are all considerations in the test station design process.
+Cathodic test stations provide electrical contact with a buried pipeline for corrosion protection and remote corrosion monitoring.
+Test stations are also designed for durably and last for years of service.

-Typically, our test stations measure the potential between the pipeline and electrode using voltage readings and remote monitoring where less negative potential indicates higher levels of cathodic protection.
-When measurements are taken every major road crossing, pipeline crossing and every mile of pipeline, the pipeline potential can be plotted with a scientific corrosion assessment for highly accurate results.
+Test stations measure the potential between the pipeline and electrode using voltage readings from remote monitoring, less negative potential indicates higher levels of cathodic protection.
+Measurements are taken at every road crossing, pipeline crossing, and every mile of pipeline plotted for a highly accurate scientific corrosion assessment.